Peak Performance Mobile Veterinary Services PLLC rolled into the Sandhills in December of 2018.

 “Animals get white-coat syndrome, too,” Commerford said.
 “They know what veterinarians look like, and it causes anxiety.
 I wear scrubs and remain casual with the animals, and they react entirely different to me than they would a vet in a clinical setting.

-“What makes Peak Performance unique is that we work with both large and small animals,” Commerford continued.
-“Many mobile vet clinics work with either cats and dogs or horses.
-Not many offer full services to both.
-I work with both small and large animals throughout all stages of their lives.”
+“What makes Peak Performance unique is that we work with dogs, cats, and horses,” Commerford continued.
+“Many mobile vet clinics work with either cats, dogs, or horses.
+Not many offer full services to all three.”

 For clients with cats and dogs, Peak Performance offers general exams, vaccinations, heartworm testing, administration of preventatives, lab work, chiropractic work, and acupuncture.